Chapter 4

 gravitational tidal forces *).
 As it approaches, the tidal forces

-will initially stretch it in the direction of orbit; This gas
+will initially stretch it in the direction of orbit.
+Upon further

 accretion disk from which intense radiation and energetic